zw123han/DendriticNeuralNetwork/README.md

-### Dendritic Neural Network Architecture
+### Dendritic Neural Networks

+#### About
 This repo contains the code and data required to replicate our work on dendritic-tree neural networks.
+We were inspired by the input dendrites of biological neurons, which recent neuroscience research has revealed to contain complex, non-linear computations.

+#### Code and Reproducibility
+You can find the PyTorch implementation for a dendritic layer under `src/DendriticLayer.py`, or full classifiers using these layers under `src/Classifiers.py`.
+Alternatively, you can use the experimental setup linked below.

 Colab Experiments: https://colab.research.google.com/drive/1btI3uJzI4LOC9Q6OBf67UYq_GnlxKZe9?usp=sharing

-(C) Evgeniya Gorobets, Ziwen Han, Pan Chen.
-University of Toronto, 2022.